hashgraph/hedera-smart-contracts/tools/custom/raw-bytecode-analyser/README.md

     | createNonFungibleToken((string,string,address,string,bool,int64,bool,(uint256,(bool,address,bytes,bytes,address))[],(int64,address,int64)))                                                                                                     | 0xea83f293 |
     | createNonFungibleTokenWithCustomFees((string,string,address,string,bool,int64,bool,(uint256,(bool,address,bytes,bytes,address))[],(int64,address,int64)),(int64,address,bool,bool,address)[],(int64,int64,int64,address,bool,address)[])        | 0xabb54eb5 |

 - **Parameter Usage**: Identifies if the parameter value equal to the enum KeyValueType.SECP256K1 was used.
+[Out of context analysis.](#warning-section)

+> ⚠️ **Warning!** <div id="warning-section">Only the operand of the PUSHn instruction is considered.
+The context and actual usage of this value are not taken into account.</div>

 ### Limitations
 Even when all four of these conditions are met, it does not conclusively mean that in the Smart Contract